Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

 \subsection{Magnetization switching}

-The realization of current-driven magnetization switching has been a major milestone in the progress towards SOT devices. \citet{Miron2011b} and \citet{Liu2012,Liu2012c} demonstrated that, in the presence of a constant in-plane magnetic field, the magnetization direction of a perpendicularly magnetized ultrathin trilayer (Pt/Co/AlO$_x$ and Ta/CoFeB/MgO) could be reversibly switched by injecting current densities of the order of $10^7- 10^8$ A/cm$^2$ (see Fig. \ref{Fig_SOT_switching}).
-This observation was soon confirmed by several groups using different magnetic stacks and NM substrates \cite{Avci2012,Avci2014,Emori2013,Pai2012,Yu2014b}, as well as AFs \cite{Fukami2016a,Oh2016,Wadley2016}, magnetic insulators \cite{Avci2017,Li2016c}, and topological insulators \cite{Han2017,Wang2017d,Mahendra2017}.
-The switching of a perpendicularly magnetized layer can be qualitatively explained by considering the combined action of the DL torque and in-plane field $B_x$ in a simple macrospin picture, as shown in Fig.~\ref{Fig_SOT_switching}(e).
-In the Pt/Co/AlO$_x$ stack, a positive current pulse induces an effective field $\mathbf{B}_{\rm DL}$, such that the magnetization can rotate from up to down if $B_{\rm DL}$ is initially parallel to $B_x$, but cannot rotate from down to up if $B_{\rm DL}$ is antiparallel to $B_x$.
+The realization of current-driven magnetization switching has been a major milestone in the progress towards SOT devices. \citet{Miron2011b} and \citet{Liu2012,Liu2012c} demonstrated that, in the presence of a constant in-plane magnetic field, the magnetization direction of a perpendicularly magnetized ultrathin trilayer (Pt/Co/AlO$_x$ and Ta/CoFeB/MgO) can be reversibly switched by injecting bipolar current pulses at current densities of the order of $10^7- 10^8$ A/cm$^2$ (see Fig. \ref{Fig_SOT_switching}).
+This observation was soon confirmed by several groups using different magnetic stacks and heavy metal substrates \cite{Avci2012,Avci2014,Emori2013,Pai2012,Yu2014b}, as well as antiferromagnets \cite{Fukami2016a,Oh2016,Wadley2016}, magnetic insulators \cite{Avci2017,Li2016c}, and topological insulators \cite{Han2017,Wang2017d,Mahendra2018}.
+Notably, earlier investigations of Pt/Co/Pt and Pt/Co also reported an effect of very small current densities on the low temperature coercivity of Co, albeit mainly attributed to Joule heating \cite{Lin2006,Xie2008,Riss2010}.

+The switching of a perpendicularly magnetized layer can be qualitatively explained by considering the combined action of the damping-like torque and in-plane field $B_x$ in a simple macrospin picture, as shown in Fig.~\ref{Fig_SOT_switching}(e).
+In the Pt/Co/AlO$_x$ stack, a positive current pulse induces an effective field $B_{\rm DL}$, such that the magnetization can rotate from up to down if $B_{\rm DL}$ is initially parallel to $B_x$, but cannot rotate from down to up if $B_{\rm DL}$ is antiparallel to $B_x$.
 When the current polarity is reversed, the sense of rotation changes, such that bipolar switching is achieved by either current or in-plane field reversal, as shown in Fig.~\ref{Fig_SOT_switching}(f).
 More generally, the transferred angular momentum is transverse to both the current direction and the normal to the plane, which alone cannot ensure reversible magnetization switching between the +${\bf z}$ and -${\bf z}$ directions.
-Hence, the DL torque must be supplemented by the in-plane field $B_x$ that breaks the symmetry along the current direction and determines the outcome of the switching process.
+Hence, the damping-like torque must be supplemented by the in-plane field $B_x$ that breaks the symmetry along the current direction and determines the outcome of the switching process.
 In the macrospin approximation, the threshold switching current is given by \cite{Lee2013d}